baladithyab/kilocode/apps/kilocode-docs/docs/advanced-usage/evolution-self-healing.md

 **Self-Healing** is the safety net of the Evolution Layer.
 It ensures that if an automated change (or even a manual one) causes Kilo Code's performance to degrade, the system can detect it and revert to a known good state.

+## Monitoring Health

+You can monitor the health of your Evolution Layer in the **Evolution Settings Panel**.

+1. Go to **Settings > Evolution**.
+2. Look at the **Status Dashboard**.
+3. The **Self-Healing** indicator will show "Active" if the system is monitoring performance, and will list any recent healing events (e.g., "Reverted change to system prompt due to 15% drop in success rate").

 ## How It Works

 Self-healing relies on continuous monitoring of **Evaluation Metrics**.